-Why Platform Teams Need Different Metrics
+Why Do Platform Teams Need Different Metrics?

 Applying the same metrics to platform teams and application teams is like comparing highway construction to food delivery—both involve vehicles, but the goals, timelines, and success criteria are completely different.